chetkhatri/DeepSleep/README.md

-# DeepSleep
-Machine and Deep Learning experiments manager
+# DeepSleep Machine and Deep Learning experiments manager.

 **DeepSleep (WORK IN PROGRESS)** is a lightweight Machine and Deep Learning experiments manager for Data Sceintists written using C++11 and Python.